droans/esphome-devices/inkplate6plus_chores_display/readme.md

 #####  Steps:

 1. Install the Grocy Integration.
-2. Copy the files in `hass-config/` to your HA packages directory.
+2. Copy the files in `hass-config/chores` to your HA packages directory.
+3. Copy the files in `hass-config/custom_templates` to your HA custom Jinja templates directory.
-3. Go through each file and make adjustments as necessary
+4. Go through each file and make adjustments as necessary.
+Each tab contains a section at the top with some help.
+You will also need to replace the names "Monica" and "Michael" on each tab as necessary.
-4. Restart Home Assistant and validate the sensors are working.
+5. Restart Home Assistant and validate the sensors are working.

 ---
 ###   ESPHome